 AI offers additional benefits related to preventive and predictive maintenance, asset performance management and the automated tuning of machinery.

 The automotive industry is expanding the use of AI, which Gartner forecasts will include 250 million connected cars on the road by 2020.
-Autonomous vehicles require camera-based vision systems, radar-based detection and crash avoidance units that use many sensors to keep track of driving condition, the number of passengers, vehicle mileage, fuel consumption and engine health along with various other vehicle health parameters.
+Autonomous vehicles require camera-based vision systems, radar-based detection, and crash avoidance units that use many sensors to keep track of the driving condition, the number of passengers, vehicle mileage, fuel consumption and engine health along with various other vehicle health parameters.

 AI is capable of understanding driver features such as emotional analysis, facial and voice recognition and providing virtual assistance with a high degree of personalization and contextualization.

 Medical and Fitness Wearables